KrauseFx/krausefx.com/data.md

           <li>The spike in resting heart rate in July, August 2020 was due to bars and nightclubs opening up again in Austria</li>

-          <li>After a night of drinking, my sleeping heart rate is about 50% - 75% higher than after a night without any alcohol</li>
+          <li>After a night of drinking, my resting/sleeping heart rate can be about 50% - 75% higher than after a night without any alcohol</li>

           <li>The spike in resting heart rate in October/November/December 2021 was due to having bronchitis and a cold/flu, not getting correct treatment early enough</li>